Philosophy: Who Needs It by Ayn Rand

 What we can do

-There is no question that we have been remiss in allowing (or consenting to) the creation of man-made rules and unlawful legistlations that not only hold us back but are designed to positively work against us.
+There is no question that we have been remiss in allowing (or consenting to) the creation of man-made rules and unlawful legistlations that not only hold us back but are designed to work against us.
 All we want is the freedom to live the lives we choose in comfort and safety with respect shown for each other and the natural world.

 We know this means taking responsibility and holding ourselves accountable for our actions, given the opportunity to follow our own path and build a future that we can look forward to.

 As a human being, you have no choice about the fact that you need a philosophy.
-Your only choice is whether you define your philosophy by a conscious, rational, disciplined process of thought and scrupulously logical deliberation - or let your subsconscious accumulate a junk heap of unwarranted conclusions, false generalisations, undefined conradictions, undigested slogans, unidentified wishes, doubts and fears, thrown together by chance, but integrated by your subconscious into a kind of mongrel philosophy and fused into a single, solid weight: self doubt, like a ball and chain in the place where your mind's wings should have grown.
+Your only choice is whether you define your philosophy by a conscious, rational, disciplined process of thought and scrupulously logical deliberation - or let your subsconscious accumulate a junk heap of unwarranted conclusions, false generalisations, undefined contradictions, undigested slogans, unidentified wishes, doubts and fears, thrown together by chance, but integrated by your subconscious into a kind of mongrel philosophy and fused into a single, solid weight: self doubt, like a ball and chain in the place where your mind's wings should have grown.

-This concludes my overview of this incredibly informative and supremely helpful book which was written for people like you and me who want to bring positibe change into this world.
-I will be back to share more but for now, I hope it has given you the incentive to apply your little grey cells to understanding your philosophy, and, as Agatha Christie's Poirot put it, to develop a unique style of detection, a combination of logical deduction, hands-on investigation and intuition.
+I will be back to share more but for now, I hope this has given you food for thought, and the incentive to apply your little grey cells to understanding your philosophy.
+As Agatha Christie's Poirot put it, the true art of logic and reason is to develop a unique style of detection comprising a combination of logical deduction, hands-on investigation and intuition.

 Sue Cartwright